Severe intellectual disability-progressive spastic diplegia syndrome

 Severe intellectual disability-progressive spastic diplegia syndrome is a rare novel genetic disorder characterized by severe intellectual disabilities, ataxia, craniofacial dysmorphisms, and muscle spasticity.
 It is a type of autosomal dominant syndromic intellectual disability.

 Signs and symptoms

-Individuals with this condition typically show severe intellectual disability, motor delays, severe speech delay and difficulties, infancy-onset hypotonia affecting the trunk, progressive hypertonia affecting the distal limbs, severe progressive microcephaly, autistic-like symptoms, aggressive behavior towards others and/or oneself, sleep abnormalities, and mild facial dysmorphisms such as broad nose, hypoplastic alae nasi, elongated/flattened philtrum, and thin upper lip.
+Individuals with this condition typically show severe intellectual disability, motor delays, severe speech delay and difficulties, infancy-onset hypotonia affecting the trunk, progressive hypertonia affecting the distal limbs, severe progressive microcephaly, autistic-like symptoms, aggressive behavior towards others and/or oneself, sleep abnormalities, and mild facial dysmorphisms such as a broad nose, hypoplastic alae nasi, an elongated/flattened philtrum, and a thin upper lip.

-Other symptoms include seizures, nearsightedness, farsightedness, strabismus, syringomyelia, ventriculomegaly, corpus callosum hypoplasia, hearing difficulties, and delay of CNS myelination.
+Other symptoms include seizures, nearsightedness, farsightedness, strabismus, syringomyelia, ventriculomegaly, corpus callosum hypoplasia, hearing difficulties, and a delay in CNS myelination.

 In rarer cases, a child with the condition might be born with polydactyly.

 Complications

 Most symptoms which characterize this condition arise as a result of the profound intellectual disability associated with this condition, these symptoms can cause more complications, such as communication difficulties, poor school performance, etc.